wvanderwey/ROP/ROP-analysis-of-multiple-sample.md

 ```
 wc -l myFunc.sh
 ```
-- Lastly, use qsub to submit all of the samples at once
+- Lastly, use qsub to submit all of the samples

 ```
 #general example